Mechamato: Movie

 Mechamato Movie, was originally planned to be released in 2020, but postponed to 2021.
 The official trailer was released on 1 January 2021, intended for the release of 2021.
 However, due to uncertainty over the COVID-19 pandemic situation and vaccination, the film was postponed several times, from November or December 2020 to March 2021 to May or June 2021 and finally until end 2021.
 However, plans to release the film earlier than the animated series were cancelled due to the COVID-19 pandemic and the animated series had already been developed according to schedule which is set to be released in December 2021.
 On 15 September 2022, it has been announced that the movie will be released on 8 December 2022 in Malaysian cinemas.
 The final trailer and the official poster were revealed on 8 November 2022, a month before the release.

 Second film titled Mechamato Movie 2 has already planned in 2023 after huge box office administration in late 2022 by collecting RM35.88 million in Malaysia with Astro Shaw set to continue co-produced the film.

+The movie was also screened in other diplomatic events held by Malaysian government.
+In 2024, The High Commission of Malaysia in Kenya held the screening of Mechamato Movie in Nairobi, Kenya to Kenyan public.
+During the same year, Malaysian Embassy in Tokyo and Animonsta Studio organized a special premiere screening in Japan.